 "I worked 42 years as a union pipefitter.
 From my first job in 1972 to 2014, I cut, fitted, and removed asbestos insulation almost every single day.
 Nobody told us it was dangerous.
 We'd cut the insulation right there on the job site with no mask, and the dust would go everywhere.
 The contractors ordered the material, the foremen showed us how to use it, and the manufacturers knew full well what they were selling us.
 When I was diagnosed with mesothelioma at age 72, my attorney traced the products back to the manufacturers' own internal documents proving they knew the risks long before I started working," says Jerry M., retired UA pipefitter, 42-year career.

 Peak exposure era: 1940–1980.
-During this 40-year window, asbestos-containing pipe insulation, pipe dope, gaskets, and related products were standard in virtually every residential, commercial, and industrial plumbing project.
+During this 40-year window, ACM pipe insulation, pipe dope, gaskets, and related products were standard in virtually every residential, commercial, and industrial plumbing project.
 Plumbers who worked during this era—and any plumber who has worked renovating pre-1980 buildings since—have elevated mesothelioma risk.

 Products and their asbestos content: